Our first problem is getting the Shape information from a PDF file. You need to know the following to solve this problem.

 2. Turn the PDF into something where this information is extractable from the converted file (for example HTML, SVG, EPS).
 An image is not suitable because the shapes will be an integrated part of the rendered image.

 How we would solve it with our software

 2. Jpedal has several custom interfaces so that users can add callback into their code.

 3. The ShapeTracker would seem an exact match for solving this problem.

-4. There is commented out section in our ConvertPagesToImages.
+4. There is a commented-out section in our ConvertPagesToImages.
 If you copy this code into your IDE, you can try it and adapt to your exact needs. [link]

 /** * code to track shapes */org.jpedal.external.ShapeTracker myShapeTracker=new TestShapeTracker(); decode_pdf.addExternalHandler(myShapeTracker, org.jpedal.external.Options.ShapeTracker);

-5. Remember we have a support forum if you need any help or further details.
+5. Remember we have a support page if you need any help or further details.